amitofsk/AH_May_AM/README.md

 The May 12 solution is written in Perl and uses regexes.
 Perl was preinstalled on my linux box, so to run I I just had to do something like:
 	perl 12-05-23.pl

+The May 14 solution is written in C++.
+I'm not quite sure I got the minimum score, but I think I got a good score.
+You can compile and run it with something like:
+	g++ 14-05-23.cpp -0 14-05-23.o
+	./14-05-23.o